Model-Based Reinforcement Learning with Multi-Task Offline Pretraining: Conclusion

-In this paper, we proposed a new domain-selective transfer learning framework called \model{} that improves visual RL with offline videos accompanied with action records. \model{} has two contributions.
-First, it provides a novel world model pretraining and finetuning pipeline for visual RL.
-Unlike APV~\cite{seo2022reinforcement}, it transfers action-conditioned dynamics from multiple source domains with a set of importance weights learned by the world models.
+In this paper, we proposed a new domain-selective transfer learning framework called \model{} that improves visual RL with offline datasets with multiple tasks. \model{} has two contributions.
+First, it provides a novel model-based pretraining and transfer learning pipeline for visual RL.
+Unlike APV~\cite{seo2022reinforcement}, it transfers action-conditioned dynamics from multiple source tasks with a set of importance weights learned by the world models.
 Second, it provides a novel domain-selective behavior learning strategy that identifies potentially valuable source actions and employs them as exemplar guidance for the target policy.
-Experiments in the Meta-World and the DeepMind Control environments demonstrated that \model{} significantly outperforms existing visual RL approaches.
+Experiments in the Meta-World, DeepMind Control and CARLA environments demonstrated that \model{} significantly outperforms existing visual RL approaches.

-A limitation of \model{} is that, similar to APV~\cite{seo2022reinforcement}, the training complexity increases as the number of source domains grows.
-Due to limited computing resources, in our current experiment, we were unable to expand the number of source domains to match that in the work of APV.
-However, we are actively working towards resolving this limitation in our future research.